NGM-00/Ex_Rec/README.md

 - In this project we build our Recommendation System to recommend similar songs to the user input, we used different algorithms which are:
     - Content Based Filtering
     - Clustering
+## Data
+Data came from 2 sources:
+- API Calls of Spotify's Web API to get audio features for each track.
+- The Spotify Million Playlist Dataset which contained Four separate JSON files